-- 5.2 Internal Audit Department is an independent agency directly to the audit committee which is responsible for reviewing to ensure that existing internal control is sufficient and appropriate and with regular practice by examining and evaluating the effectiveness of internal control of various activities as approved by the audit committee.
+5.2 Internal Audit Department is an independent agency directly to the audit committee which is responsible for reviewing to ensure that existing internal control is sufficient and appropriate and with regular practice by examining and evaluating the effectiveness of internal control of various activities as approved by the audit committee.
 The audit plan is in line with the company's strategic direction and significant risks affecting the operations, including recommendations for supporting internal control.
 In this regard, the management is aware of and requires the amendments based on recommendations and report the audit results to the audit committee quarterly.
-As for the assessment of internal control in financial accounting, there are audits and reviews by external auditors and present the examination result together with review to the audit committee to consider on a quarterly and yearly basis. - 5.3 The company is certified as a member of the Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) which every 3 years is reviewed and signed by the company's audit committee to confirm that the company has policies, guidelines, and measures to prevent corruption, including conducting business following the principles of good corporate governance as specified by the CAC.
+As for the assessment of internal control in financial accounting, there are audits and reviews by external auditors and present the examination result together with review to the audit committee to consider on a quarterly and yearly basis.

+5.3 The company is certified as a member of the Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) at the 2 star level and which every 3 years is reviewed and signed by the company's audit committee to confirm that the company has policies, guidelines, and measures to prevent corruption, including conducting business following the principles of good corporate governance as specified by the CAC.

-In 2022, there were no significant defects in the company's internal control system that may affect the achievement of the organization's main objectives or significant defects regarding items that may cause a conflict of interest fraud or violation of the Securities and Exchange Act Regulations of the Stock Exchange of Thailand or laws relating to the company's business.
+In 2023, The company has provided channels for reporting clues and complaints. and report to the Audit Committee and the Board of Directors. there were no significant defects in the company's internal control system that may affect the achievement of the organization's main objectives or significant defects regarding items that may cause a conflict of interest fraud or violation of the Securities and Exchange Act Regulations of the Stock Exchange of Thailand or laws relating to the company's business.